akinsho/bufferline.nvim/README.md

 ### LSP indicators

-By setting `diagnostics = "nvim_lsp"` you will get an indicator in the bufferline for a given tab if it has any errors This will allow you to tell at a glance if a particular buffer has errors.
+By setting `diagnostics = "nvim_lsp" | "coc"` you will get an indicator in the bufferline for a given tab if it has any errors
+This will allow you to tell at a glance if a particular buffer has errors.
 Currently only the native neovim lsp is supported, mainly because it has the easiest API for fetching all errors for all buffers (with an attached lsp client).